insekticid/docker-terraform-hcloud-example/README.md

 Hetzner Cloud terraform example
 -----------------------------

-Will create one cx11 Ubuntu host with defined ssh key and install Docker on the host
+* Will create one cx11 Ubuntu host with defined ssh key and install Docker and Rancher 2 Server on the host
+* Will create three cx11 Ubuntu hosts with defined ssh key and install Docker and join to Rancher 2 Kubernetes Cluster

 How to setup?
 --------------